Sean-Toroghi/SQL/QuickRef_SummaryNotes.md

 ORDER BY p1.Product_name
 ```

-## Window function: ORDER BY clasue
+## Window function: ORDER BY in OVER clasue

 In window function, ORDER BY clause performs different tasks depending on the function:
 - For order agnsotic functions, _aggregate and frame offset_, the ORDER BY limits the row visible to the function.
 - For _rank, row offset, and distribution_ window functions, the ORDER BY defines how the function is evaluated.

-## Window function: Aggregate function
+## Functions in Window function

+### Functions: aggregate functions

+1. __Arithmatic__
+  - average
+  - count
+  - sum
+  - min/max
+2. __Statistical__
+  - variance
+  - deciation
+  - ergression
+  - inverse ditribution
+  - hypothetical
+3. __Boolean__
+  - EVERY
+  - ANY
+  - SOME
+4. __Array aggregate__
+  - Support JSON and array formats.
+5. __Proprietary__
+  Such as 'bitwise' and 'approximate'

+### Aggregate functions: GROUP VS WINDOW

+__GROUP aggregate function__
+- can be used in HAVING, SELECT, and ORDER BY
+- aggregate function sees all rows within each groups, separately.
+Meaning they cannot see any rows in groups other than the on it is processing at each time.
+- aggregate function is defubed by GROUP BY
+- In GROUP BY, the following steps are perform by SQL to deliver the results:
+  1. FROM clause gets all rows from specified table/s, and send them to GROUP BY
+  2. GROUP BY marks rows by the specified expression, and send them to SELECT
+  3. SELECT evaluates its expressions per row group.
+The valid options are either values that are equal for all rows in a group, or using aggregate function to get a single  value for each group

+__WINDOW aggregate function__
+- can be used in SELECT and ORDER BY
+- aggregate function is defined by OVER calsue
+- aggregate function only sees row/rows that are defined by the window specification.

-###  Aggregate function: Rank function
+##  Function: Rank function

-For _RANK function_, ORDER BY caluse is mandatory and used to determine the basis for the rank.
+For _RANK function_, ORDER BY caluse is mandatory and used to determine the basis for the rank. _PARTITION BY_ is optional for rank functions.

 ```sql
 RANK Function ()